dex4er/js-tick-processor/README.md

 See <https://v8.dev/docs/profile> for details.

-This package contains original tick processor from V8 v7.2.9.
+This package contains original tick processor from V8 v7.0.276.28.

+## Requirements

+This module requires Node >= 6 and `nm` command installed in system.

 ## Installation